madgik/exareme2/kubernetes/DevDeployment.md

 <br />Taint and label the worker nodes

 ```
+kubectl label node kind-worker nodeType=worker
-kubectl label node worker1 nodeType=worker
+kubectl label node kind-worker2 nodeType=worker
-kubectl label node worker2 nodeType=worker
+kubectl label node kind-worker3 nodeType=worker
 ```

-4. (Optional) Build and load the docker images for the kuberentes cluster.
-If this step is ommited, the images will be pulled from dockerhub, which will most likely be slower, depending on the speed of your connection
+4. (Optional) Build and load the docker images for the kubernetes cluster.
+If this step is omitted, the images will be pulled from dockerhub, which will most likely be slower, depending on the speed of your connection.
+Make sure the tag you build matches `exaflow_images.version` in `kubernetes/values.yaml` (or override it during `helm install`).

 First, build the images:
 <br />(you can execute these in separate terminals, concurrently)

 ```
-docker build -f exaflow/worker/Dockerfile -t madgik/exaflow_worker:latest ./
+docker build -f exaflow/worker/Dockerfile -t madgik/exaflow_worker:<TAG> ./
-docker build -f exaflow/controller/Dockerfile -t madgik/exaflow_controller:latest ./
+docker build -f exaflow/controller/Dockerfile -t madgik/exaflow_controller:<TAG> ./
+docker build -f aggregation_server/Dockerfile -t madgik/exaflow_aggregation_server:<TAG> ./
 ```

 Second, load the docker images to the kuberentes cluster

 ```
+kind load docker-image madgik/exaflow_worker:<TAG>
-kind load docker-image madgik/exaflow_worker:latest
+kind load docker-image madgik/exaflow_controller:<TAG>
-kind load docker-image madgik/exaflow_controller:latest --nodes kind-control-plane
+kind load docker-image madgik/exaflow_aggregation_server:<TAG>
 ```

 5. Deploy the Exaflow kubernetes pods using helm charts:

 ```
-helm install exaflow kubernetes/
+helm install exaflow kubernetes/ --set exaflow_images.version=<TAG>
 ```

-6. (Validation) You can then run the prod_env_tests to see if the deploymnt is working (it might take about a minute for services to sync):
+6. (Validation) You can then run the prod_env_tests to see if the deployment is working (it might take about a minute for services to sync):

 ```
 poetry run pytest tests/prod_env_tests/